estraph/propertree/README.md

 The data shows: **YES**, houses *are* more expensive on streets with tall trees compared to those with shorter trees.

+### Notes
+The following are some thoughts and notes on decisions made, and which we can dig into in a follow-up conversation.

+#### Ruby gem
+I have packaged this solution as a Ruby gem for two reasons: the challenge suggested a production scenario, and it was implied that engineers might want to re-use the logic in other applications.
+Rather than assume they would copy and paste it (which I wouldn't appreciate in production), the canonical way for sharing code in Ruby is through a gem.
+Thus, this gem is also hosted on GitHub and includes CI for rapid feedback and basic release automation.
+I would approach this in a similar manner in a real team (and have before).

+#### Relational DB
+The operations required for determining the average price could have easily been complted using just Ruby functionality, by processing the data in lists and maps.
+I chose to use SQLite instead, because the scenario aked for what I'd do in a production situation.
+SQLite, combined with ActiveRecord and ActiveModel, gives me a lot for free: input validation, consistency checks and efficient operations for querying the data, including the average price.
+The resulting code is also arguably more intuitive to the average Ruby developer because it uses libraries and patterns familiar from the Rails framework.

+#### Sanitising the data
+The input data required some cleanup, e.g. the currency values in the CSV and because the JSON data had an irregular structure.
+I chose to do the simplest thing to work with the data presented and not generalise it further:
+- I assumed that property prices will not be presented in arbitrary formats besides what is in the file.
+- I assumed that the fields containing the height per street in the JSON is always on a separate line

+This means the logic is vulnerable to subtle and very possible changes in the input data.
+For this exercise, I chose to assume data will always arrive in this exact format and thus keep the complexity lower.
+We can make things more complex later, if ever required.

 ## Installation
 This library uses SQLite - make sure to install it on your target host.
 If it's missing, you might see an error like below: